 What type of Content Goes with Content Marketing Funnel?

-Here is the answer to your query in a simple way.
+Now, the real question arises: What kind of content belongs at which stage?Here is the answer to your query in a simple way.
 We have shared different examples to signify which type of content belongs to which stage.
 Have a look!